Emergency Care

 • A partially or fully knocked-out tooth

-What should I do if my child has a dental emergency?
+What to do if my child has a dental emergency

 If your child suffers an injury to their mouth or has another kind of dental emergency, call us right away.
 We will help you determine the best course of action to fix the problem and will instruct you on how to take care of the emergency until Dr. Wright can see you in our office.
 Serious injuries to the mouth can lead to worse problems, like tooth loss or infection, if they are not taken care of immediately.
 Other emergencies, like a chipped tooth, may not require immediate attention.